timarcher/Drone/wiki/17-Obstacle-Avoidance-LiDAR/Obstacle-Avoidance-LiDAR.md

 # Notes
 - I connected the LiDAR to an Matek L431 AP_PERIPH board.
 This allows me to convert the serial interface of the LiDAR to DroneCAN.

-- Setup the Lightware SF45/B LiDAR to be a DroneCAN device using a [Matek AP_PERIPH CAN Node L431 Board](https://www.mateksys.com/?portfolio=can-l431)
+- Setup the LightWare SF45/B LiDAR to be a DroneCAN device using a [Matek AP_PERIPH CAN Node L431 Board](https://www.mateksys.com/?portfolio=can-l431)
   - You must first install the latest firmware to enable seeing the proximity sensor parameters.
   - Download the latest firmware from here for the L431 board (download the .bin file): https://firmware.ardupilot.org/AP_Periph/stable/MatekL431-Proximity/
   - In Mission Planner, go to Setup->Optional Hardware->DroneCAN/UAVCAN